SNL Brutally Roasts Matt Gaetz Over Sex Trafficking Allegations

-Category: World Politics Hits: 8After taking apart Florida Congressman Matt Gaetz in their cold open, SNL's Colin Jost continued to swing at Gaetz during the Weekend Update segment.
+Category: World Politics Hits: 14After taking apart Florida Congressman Matt Gaetz in their cold open, SNL's Colin Jost continued to swing at Gaetz during the Weekend Update segment.
 Smartly, Colin Jost began by saying the House member from Florida “looks like a caricature artist’s drawing of me.”
 But then the hits started — and kept comin’. “[Gaetz] is reportedly under investigation an alleged sexual relationship with an underage girl, because Gaetz believes that only voters should have to show ID.”
 “It’s also being reported that Gaetz may have paid for sex with women he met online.
 That story has since been confirmed by his whole vibe.”
 “Gaetz then defended himself by releasing this very normal statement — see if any of it sounds suspicious to you: ‘Matt Gaetz has never paid for sex.’
 ‘Matt Gaetz has never ever been on any such websites whatsoever.’
 ‘Matt Gaetz cherishes the relationships in his past and looks forward to marrying the love of his life.’
 Here’s my response statement: ‘Colin Jost does not believe you.’
 ‘Colin Jost thinks you have been to alllll the websites.’
 And ‘Colin Jost thinks you should hold off on sending out those wedding invites.’
 Jost when wondered why the QAnon crowd has been so silent when it comes to Gaetz.

 Read more https://crooksandliars.com/2021/04/snl-brutally-roasts-matt-gaetz-over